gruyaume/goops/README.md

 **Develop Reliable, Portable, and Fast Juju Charms in Go**

 `goops` is a Go library for developing robust Juju charms.
-While developers traditionally use the [ops Python framework](https://github.com/canonical/operator) for developing charms, Python's dynamic typing and interpreter-based execution often lead to runtime errors and portability issues across different bases.
+While charm developers traditionally use the [ops Python framework](https://github.com/canonical/operator), Python's dynamic typing and interpreter-based execution often lead to runtime errors and portability issues across different bases.
 In contrast, Go compiles to a single, self-contained binary, ensuring greater reliability and consistent behavior in any environment.

 ## Try it now